WhYouSoKiasu/CTF-Writeups/NYP-Infosec-CTF-2025/pwn/freepwn/README.md

 The win address is 0x401238

 Now we can start the buffer overflow attack.
 I used the command "(python3 solve.py; cat -) | nc chall.nypinfosec.net 8000"
-- python3 solve.py: Generates the raw bytes (padding + Ret Gadget + Win address) and prints them to the standard output.
+- (python3 solve.py): Generates the raw bytes (padding + Ret Gadget + Win address) and prints them to the standard output.
 This is sent down the pipe to the server and triggers buffer overflow attack
-- cat: Used to read from the standard input
+- cat-: Used to read from the standard input
 - nc chall.nypinfosec.net 8000: The server that stores the flag

 ![flag](screenshots/screenshot5.png)

-Afterwards I run the command "ls" which lists all files in the directory and used the command "cat flag.txt" to read the flag file.
+Afterwards I ran the command "ls" which lists all files in the directory and used the command "cat flag.txt" to read the flag file.

 The flag is: NYP{PWn_iS_s0_3azy_gAng}